Evaluating approaches to identifying research supporting the United Nations Sustainable Development Goals: Methodology

 \subsection{Combining the queries and the model}

-The end-to-end approach to map Scopus records to SDGs is two-staged: \begin{itemize} \item first, the keyword SDG queries are run (orange in Fig. \ref{fig:sdg_dist}) \item then, the ML model adds about 3.5\% of papers (blue in Fig. \ref{fig:sdg_dist}) on top of what is classified by the keyword queries.
+The end-to-end approach to mapping scholarly records to SDGs is two-staged: \begin{itemize} \item first, the keyword SDG queries are run (orange in Fig. \ref{fig:sdg_dist}) \item then, the ML model adds about 3.5\% of papers (blue in Fig. \ref{fig:sdg_dist}) on top of what is classified by the keyword queries.
 We only keep the most confident model predictions by thresholding predicted scores at 0.95. \end{itemize}

+It’s worth noting that the approach is limited to the Scopus database as the queries are written in Scopus search syntax.